Contents

 Why are Chemicals Added to Tobacco Products?

 As some may already know, tobacco product additives encompass a range of substances incorporated during manufacturing.
-These include flavors, preservatives, humectants (which retain moisture), and antimicrobials, but exclude the fertilizers or pesticides utilized in growing tobacco plants.
+These include flavours, preservatives, humectants (which retain moisture), and antimicrobials, but exclude the fertilizers or pesticides utilized in growing tobacco plants.
 While nearly 600 additives have been identified in cigarettes, individual brands typically incorporate 40 or more.

 The tobacco industry typically refers to these added substances as ‘ingredients’, asserting they serve to ensure product uniformity, establish distinct brands, manage moisture levels, and ‘restore natural sugars lost during leaf curing’.

 Regulators are primarily concerned with additives that heighten the addictiveness, appeal, and/or toxicity of tobacco products.
 Certain additives, like menthol, can amplify nicotine’s effects, making it harder for smokers to quit.
-Flavors, humectants, and compounds that mask the harshness of smoking impact taste, aroma, and ease of use.
+Flavours, humectants, and compounds that mask the harshness of smoking impact taste, aroma, and ease of use.
 While some additives may seem benign, like sugars, they generate toxic and carcinogenic compounds, such as aldehydes, when burned.
 Many additives enhance multiple attributes, and some elevate all three: attractiveness, addictiveness, and toxicity.

 Are There Additives That Increase The Addictiveness?